Barefoot in the Snow

 Recovering scrap metal from old commercial dumps was very lucrative during the Sixties.
 After leaving Donegal at the age of fourteen to dig our ditches, Dad had learned to drive every monstrous machine on the M1 motorway project.
 He soon got to grips with the huge metal-sifting plants and occasionally went abroad to help set up the mobile rigs.
 The dragline cranes could bite two-ton chunks at a time to feed the hungry hoppers, and within a year it would be time for us to move on to another site.

 Christmas Eve and still no snow.
 The looming clouds taunted every hopeful young boy, until the early dusk sent them scurrying into their houses to fill the restless hours before bedtime.
 Mum sat in her chair and a casserole sat in the oven – both waiting for Dad.
-Most nine-year-olds would be fast asleep by the time my dad rolled in from the pub.
+Most seven-year-olds would be fast asleep by the time my dad rolled in from the pub.

 I slept in the bottom bunk-bed when my sister visited our Irish granny.
 It would be strange, Nod not being here for Christmas.
 My parents hadn’t believed her when she told them that I could talk as an infant, until they listened from behind the door.
 Nothing much had changed.
 I could only share my thoughts with Nod, my comrade-in-arms.
 Things had simmered down of late, though.